sveinarneroed/ChessMastah/README.md

 New in version 07:
 * Python 3, because f-strings it needs Python 3.6+
-* self.validmoves now updated once per turn per player, instead of calculated for every potential move, this saves over 180k function calls to player.canmoveto()
+* self.validmoves now updated once per turn per player, instead of calculated for every potential move, this saves over 180k function calls (on average) to player.canmoveto()

 ### Features :
 * Castling